3 Weeks in Chile: The Ultimate Travel Itinerary

 On your way to Vicente Perez Rosales National Park, don’t forget to stop by Petrohué Waterfalls

-For detailed information about the hikes, maps, and other useful tips, check the Lakes District Top 10 article.
+For detailed information about the hikes, maps, and other useful tips, read my article about the top things to do in Pucon and Lake District

 • Distance: 55 km (34 mi) to the park + hikes